keyshor/personal-website/content/other_projects.md

     classical regenerative stopping problems and studied the effectiveness of machine learning based solutions for logistics optimization.

-* __SDE Internship at Amazon Web Services (Summer 2019).__
+* __Software Development Engineer Internship at Amazon Web Services, Automated Reasoning Group (Summer 2019).__
-    I interned with the [Automated Reasoning Group](https://aws.amazon.com/blogs/security/tag/automated-reasoning/) at AWS.
     I worked on automatically discovering sinks of sensitive data in Java code.
 Functions known as sinks are usually given as inputs to a taint analysis tool to check for security vulnerabilities in code.
 New techniques are needed to find such sinks since manual examination of code is close to impossible in large codebases.
 My project was on applying machine learning to identify sinks in the codebase of AWS storage services.